guillaumebdx/simple-api-rest/README.md

 This repository is a simple PHP API structure from [Simple MVC](https://github.com/WildCodeSchool/simple-mvc).

-It uses some cool vendors/libraries such as Twig and Grumphp.
+It uses some cool vendors/libraries such as Grumphp.
 For this one, just a simple example where users can choose one of their databases and see tables in it.

 ## Steps